KA-Huis/space-management/README.md

 ## License

+Copyright (c) KA-Huis.
+All rights reserved.

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.